 Culture and CFIT in Côte d’Ivoire (ALAT SA342M Gazelle)

-On 10 July 2018 an Airbus Helicopters SA342M Gazelle 3866 of the French Army 3rd Combat Helicopter Regiment (3e RHC) was completing an exercise with troops of the Armed Forces of Côte d’Ivoire (FACI) 20 km SE of Abidjan, Ivory Coast, when the crew made a loss pass over the troops.
+On 10 July 2018, Airbus Helicopters (formerly Aérospatiale) SA342M Gazelle 3866 of the French Army 3rd Combat Helicopter Regiment (3e RHC) was completing an exercise with troops of the Armed Forces of Côte d’Ivoire (FACI) 20 km SE of Abidjan, Ivory Coast, when the crew made a loss pass over the troops.
 The French liaison officer on the ground requested the helicopter conduct a second mock strafing pass.

 History of the Flight